-- 296. Part 3 of the Schedule makes provision for the specific treatment of shared ownership leases for the purposes of LTT.
+- 329. Part 3 of the Schedule makes provision for the specific treatment of shared ownership leases for the purposes of LTT.
 A shared ownership lease is intended to cover any lease which is granted by a "qualifying body"; or in pursuance of the preserved right to buy.
-(Paragraph 9 provides for interpretation and defines key terms referred to in this part of the Schedule.) - 297.
-Paragraph 3 makes provision for relief from LTT where there is an election for LTT to be calculated by reference to the market value of the dwelling, subject to the conditions at sub-paragraph (2) being satisfied.
-Sub-paragraph (3) provides that the election is irrevocable and therefore, the buyer cannot at a later date amend the return to withdraw the election after it has been submitted. - 298.
-Paragraph 4 provides that the transfer of the reversion to the tenant under the terms of a lease to which paragraph 3 applies, is relieved from LTT where an election was made under that paragraph and LTT paid accordingly. - 299.
+(Paragraph 9 provides for interpretation and defines key terms referred to in this part of the Schedule.) - 330.
+Paragraph 3 makes provision for a taxpayer to make an election for LTT to be calculated by reference to the market value of the dwelling rather than the consideration given on the grant of the shared ownership lease, subject to the conditions at subparagraph (2) being satisfied.
+Sub-paragraph (3) provides that the election is irrevocable and therefore, the buyer cannot at a later date amend the return to withdraw the election after it has been submitted. - 331.
+Paragraph 4 provides that the transfer of the reversion to the tenant under the terms of a lease to which paragraph 3 applies, is relieved from LTT where an election was made under that paragraph and LTT paid accordingly. - 332.
 Paragraph 5 provides for the treatment of LTT in relation to certain types of shared ownership leases where staircasing provisions are included in the lease, which allow the freehold to be purchased in stages.
-The provisions here allow for an irrevocable election to be made for LTT to be calculated by reference to the minimum rent and the premium obtainable on the open market, subject to the conditions specified at sub-paragraph (2) being met.

-- 300. Paragraph 6 ensures that when a shared ownership lease is granted and relief from LTT claimed under paragraph 3 or paragraph 5 of this Schedule, no further LTT liability arises as a consequence of the tenant acquiring additional interests in the property.
-This is provided that the tenant's share of the dwelling does not exceed 80%. - 301.
+The provisions here allow for an irrevocable election to be made for LTT to be calculated by reference to the minimum rent and the premium obtainable on the open market, subject to the conditions specified at sub-paragraph (2) being met. - 333.
+Paragraph 6 ensures that when a shared ownership lease is granted and relief from LTT claimed under paragraph 3 or paragraph 5 of this Schedule, no further LTT liability arises as a consequence of the tenant acquiring additional interests in the property.
+Additionally, where the payment does not result in the tenant's share of the dwelling exceeding 80%, the transaction is also relieved from tax. - 334.
 Paragraph 7 provides that staircasing transactions provided for under paragraph 6 are treated as though they are not linked for the purposes of determining the amount of tax chargeable.